Ryan-A-B/RHoK-n-the-Joint/README.md

     },
     {
       "id":6,
-      "description":"Articulations of head, neck and cervical and thoracic spine", "answers":[]
+      "description":"Articulations of the upper limb",
+      "answers":[]
     }
   ]